gw4-isambard/docs/user-guide/jobs.rst

 Queue configuration
 ===================

-* normal  - (XC50) To run on Thunder X2 XC50 compute nodes
+* arm    - Run on 164x dual-socket Thunder X2 XC50 compute nodes
-* knlq    - To run on the eight single-socket Intel Xeon Phi "Knights Landing" 7210 CPU nodes
+* knl    - Run on 8x single-socket Intel Xeon Phi "Knights Landing" 7210 CPU nodes
-* pascalq - To run on the four dual-card Nvidia Tesla P100 "Pascal" GPU nodes
+* pascal - Run on 4x dual-card Nvidia Tesla P100 "Pascal" GPU nodes
-* powerq  - To run on the two single-socket IBM Power 9 nodes each with two Nvidia V100 "Volta" GPUs ← ``Queue unavailable, interactive use only``
+* power  - Run on 2x single-socket IBM Power 9 nodes, each with dual-card Nvidia V100 "Volta" GPUs ← ``Queue unavailable, interactive use only, hosts: power-001, power-002``

 knlq is split into two sets of MCDRAM configuration, nodes 001-004 are in cache memory mode (quad_0) and nodes 005-008 are in flat memory mode (quad_100).
 These modes can be targeted using the ``aoe=`` PBS attribute.